 Purpose and Scope

-This meeting follows on from the original workshop on martin gullies held in 2008 at LPI in Houston Texas.
-This happened 8 years after their first discovery and formed a focal point for researchers studying gullies through remote sensing, fieldwork studies of Earth analogues and laboratory simulation studies.
+This meeting followed on from the original workshop on Martin gullies held in 2008 at LPI in Houston Texas.
+This took place 8 years after their first discovery and formed a focal point for researchers studying gullies through remote sensing, fieldwork studies of Earth analogues and laboratory simulation studies.

-The aim of this second workshop would be not only to bring together the plethora of researchers involved in gully-research on Mars, but also to add a wider perspective by including contributions from those studying analogous environments on Earth such as, geomorphologists, sedimentologists glaciologists, hydrologists, climatologists, soil scientists and mineralogists/petrologists.
+The aim of this second workshop was to not only to bring together the plethora of researchers involved in gully-research on Mars, but also to add a wider perspective by including contributions from those studying analogous environments on Earth such as, geomorphologists, sedimentologists glaciologists, hydrologists, climatologists, soil scientists and mineralogists/petrologists.

-We would particularly encourage Earth Scientists working on sites or topics which could be considered as informative analogues for water on the Martian surface.
+We particularly encouraged Earth Scientists working on sites or topics which could be considered as informative analogues for water on the Martian surface to attend.
 These wider perspectives add both depth and context, allowing researchers not traditionally attached to gully-research to add their outside expertise to the ongoing debate.

 - Susan Conway (Open University)